KurtPreston/isortope/README.md

 ```

 ### Style
-To enable animations, add the [Isotope animation styles] to your stylesheet:
+To enable animations, add the [Isotope animation styles](http://isotope.metafizzy.co/docs/animating.html) to your stylesheet.
+Below is an abbreviated list:

 ```css
 .isotope,